 White House Not Using Defense Powers To Boost Medical Supplies

-The medical community is sounding increasingly urgent alarms about shortages of masks, gloves and ventilators — essential supplies in the fight against coronavirus.
+The medical community is sounding increasingly urgent alarms about shortages of masks, gloves and ventilators — essential supplies in the fight against the coronavirus.

 Meanwhile, President Trump has issued contradictory statements about whether his administration is ordering private companies to ramp up production of those items.